Ohio Teen Car Accident Lawyers

 Parents have a right to get money to cover the expenses that were caused by the at-fault party.
 These situations are best explained by a lawyer who can look out for your and you injured child’s interests.

 Contact Our Teen Driver Accident Lawyers for Help

 If your teen has been involved in an accident or you’ve been hit by a teen driver, you should contact the Ohio high school driver accident lawyers of Kisling, Nestico & Redick.
-We’ll inform you of your legal options and may be able to help you collect compensation in a personal injury lawsuit.
+We’ll inform you of your legal options and may be able to help you collect compensation in a car accident injury lawsuit.